a-n-rose/language-classifier/README.md

 With a lot of speech data, this will take several hours.

-5) *Before* running the script 'train_ann_mfcc_basic.py' (see folder 'build_classifier'):
+5) *Before* running the script 'train_lstm_ann_languageclassifier_simple.py' (see folder 'build_classifier'):
-* Check global variables, i.e. database name, table name, batchsize, epochs, and the name the model should be saved under.
+* Check global variables, i.e. type of neural network ('ANN' vs 'LSTM'), database name, table name, batchsize, epochs, and the name the model should be saved under.

-6) run 'train_ann_mfcc_basic.py' in same directory as the database.
+6) run 'train_lstm_ann_languageclassifier_simple.py' in same directory as the database.

 ### Prerequisites